 Choices of technical electives must always be discussed with, and approved by, the student’s academic advisor prior to enrollment.
 Some restrictions are:

-- At most one technical elective course may be taken from outside the department of Electrical and Computer Engineering.
+- No more than one technical elective course may be taken from outside the department of Electrical and Computer Engineering (ECE).

-- The student must have the required prerequisites and/or co-requisites for each course.
+- The student must have the required prerequisites and/or co-requisites for each technical elective.

-- Enrollment in 500-level courses requires a grade point average of at least 3.000, senior standing, and the written permission of the instructor.
+- Enrollment in 500-level courses requires the written permission of the instructor.